y2737924daohegua/corber/pages/frameworks/ember.md

 title:  "Ember"
 ---

-corber will detect Ember projects and run accordingly.
+Corber will detect Ember projects and run accordingly.

 The following changes to your Ember application are required: